 Allergy Shots

 Allergies affect everyone differently.
 However, they can be more severe in some people more than others.
-In fact, when not treated, allergies may make life absolutely miserable.
+When not treated, allergies may make life absolutely miserable.

 Thankfully, there are ways to significantly reduce the effects of allergies with allergy injections.
 Allergy injections are a form of immunotherapy, which is designed to alter the way your body responds to allergies.